lupyuen/lupyuen.github.io/src/rust.md

 _Is there another Rust Target that we can use for BL602?_

-Let's hunt for a Rust Target for 32-bit RISC-V that supports Hardware Floating Point...
+Let's hunt for a Rust Target for __32-bit RISC-V that supports Hardware Floating Point__...

 ```bash
 rustc --print target-list
 ```

-TODO
+Here are the Rust Targets for RISC-V...

 ```text
 riscv32gc-unknown-linux-gnu